Critical configurations for three projective views: Introduction

 \section{Introduction}

 In computer vision, one of the main problems is that of \emph{structure from motion}, where given a set of $2$-dimensional images the task is to reconstruct a scene in $3$-space and find the camera positions in this scene.
-Over time, many algorithms have been developed for solving these problems for varying camera models and under different assumptions on the space and image points.
-In general, with enough images and enough points in each image, one can uniquely recover all information about the original scene.
-However, there are also some configuration of points and images where a unique recovery is never possible.
-These were described as far back as 1941 by Krames \cite{Krames1941}, where he showed that for two projective cameras, any configuration for which unique reconstruction is impossible, needs to lie on a ruled quadric surface.
-Krames referred to these configurations \enquote{Gefährliche Örter}, nowadays called \emph{critical configurations}.
+Over time, many techniques have been developed for solving these problems for varying camera models and under different assumptions on the space and image points \cite{maybank1993theory, hartleyzisserman}.
+In general, with enough images and enough points in each image, one can uniquely recover the original scene.
+However, there are also some 3D-configurations of points and cameras where a unique recovery from the images is never possible.
+These are called \emph{critical configurations}.

-Much work has been done to understand these critical configurations.
-In particular, Hartley and Kahl have given a classification of all critical configurations for up to three projective cameras \cite{HK} as well as all critical configurations for two calibrated cameras \cite{HKCalibrated}.
-Critical configurations also play a part in practical applications, for even though critical configurations are rare in real-life reconstruction problems when enough data is available, it has been shown in both \cite{HK} and \cite{stability} that as the configurations approach the critical ones, reconstruction algorithms tend to become less and less stable.
+Much work has been done to understand critical configurations for various settings \cite{buchanan1988twistedcubic, hartley2000, hartleyKahlAstrom2001, HKCalibrated, bertolini2007criticalOneView, HK, bertolini2020criticalRank, BunchananCriticalLines}, with results dating as far back as 1941 \cite{Krames1941}.
+While interesting from a purely theoretical viewpoint, critical configurations also play a part in practical applications.
+Even though critical configurations are rare in real-life reconstruction problems when enough data is available (due to noise), it has been shown that as the configurations approach the critical ones, reconstruction algorithms tend to become less and less stable \cite{stability, HK, bertoliniStability}.

-In this paper, we will be studying the critical configurations for three projective cameras.
-An attempt at a complete classification has already been made in \cite{HK}, where they classify the critical configurations for up to three views (the paper claims to give a classification for any number of views, but for four or more views several of the critical configurations described turn out to not be critical at all).
-It turns out that all critical configurations lie on algebraic varieties of fairly low degree (at most 4).
-As such, it can be beneficent to study these objects from the point-of-view of algebraic geometry.
-The main result of this paper is as follows:
+We will study the critical configurations for three projective cameras using a new approach.
+The idea is as follows (full details in \cref{sec:approach}): A set of $n$ cameras $\textbf{P}$ defines a rational map $\phi_{\textbf{P}}\from\p3\dashrightarrow(\p2)^n$, which extends to a morphism under blow-up of the camera centers: